18F/guides/content/brand/images.md

   title: Images
 ---
 ## Representing humans

-In order to offer more diverse and expressive ways to represent humans, we created a custom set of [Open Peeps](https://www.openpeeps.com/) based on the work of Pablo Stanley.
+In order to represent a diverse spectrum of human experiences, we’ve adopted an illustration style called *18F Folks*.

+*18F Folks* is based on Pablo Stanley’s open-source library [Open Peeps](https://www.openpeeps.com/).
 These are great for showing emotion and to represent anonymous user groups.

 These are available to GSA staff in two formats:
 * Via the [starter deck](https://docs.google.com/presentation/d/1fAzoUwkfKAS2hy4YkqjHLqSQa_rvqiUyFpgACq6tRpY/edit#slide=id.g2efd29ee28c_0_0), which includes several character sets and a range of emotions as well as guidance on different ways to represent humans.